Cabbage Soup

 • Phoebe Moore (L&L Recipe Developer)

-Hi Carrie, I’m so glad you love the soup!
+Hi Sandra, I’m so glad you loved it!

 A food blog with fresh, zesty recipes.